Jayx239/BrowseSharp/README.md

     * Stores css styles
 2. Browser
 	* Supports asynchronous and synchronous web requests
-	* Generates Documents for each web request.
+	* Generates Documents for each web request
+    * Type deserialization of response data
+    * Simple nagivate and submit methods for get/post requests
+    * Browser history for backward forward navigation and refreshing the current document
 3. Javascript Engine
 	* Used by browser to scrape JavaScript content from inline scripts and externally linked scripts.
 4. StyleEngine